YangDi666/State-of-the-art-for-humain-pose-estimation/Test1_LCR-NET/ReadMe.md

 Pytorch and Detectron

 - Methode:
-Bottom-up, humain detection by Mask R-CNN with Detectron + LCR-NET model for key points estimation
+Top-down, humain detection by Mask R-CNN with Detectron + LCR-NET model for key points estimation

 - Licence
  ...